jazcap53/jazcap53.github.io/content/pytest_caplog.md

 author: Andy Jarcho

 # Hitting pytest's capsys with a hammer
+### The introduction
+I've been trying to improve the (then 51%, as measured by pytest-cov) coverage on a script, called Caffeine Monitor, that I'm writing.

 ### The problem
-The code to be tested is from a script that keeps tabs (ahem) on the amount of caffeine in your body.
+Caffeine Monitor keeps tabs (ahem) on the amount of caffeine in your body.

-* If you call the script with no arguments, it gets your previous reading (level and time) from a .json file.
+* If you call it with no arguments, the script gets your previous reading (level and time) from a .json file.
 Then it
     * calculates your current caffeine level from that data based on a simple formula
     * writes the new level and time to stdout, and
     * overwrites the .json file with the new reading.